carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 ## When we have thousands of tweets: we need analysis tools

 Back in Episode 1, we mentioned something referred to as 'utilities'.
 Now, we'll take a closer look at what those utilities are, how you use them, and why they are important to our Twitter data analysis and exploration.

-*Callout*
-It's important to note that there are two sets of utilities: those used with twarc 1 and those used with twarc 2.
+*Callout* It's important to note that there are two sets of utilities: those used with twarc 1 and those used with twarc 2.

+The twarc1 utilities are python files that we uploaded as part of setup. twarc2 plug-ins, like twarc-csv come along with the twarc installation, but need to be installed separately (that's why we did `!pip install twarc-csv` earlier)

+link to github guide
+Jon
-Also, add in link to guide Jon and I made in case they want example and explanations of twarc utilities.
+and I made in case they want example and explanations of twarc utilities.

-and you transferred the folder 'utils' that contains them into your Jupyter environment.
 Looking at our csv, there's a LOT of retweets here (a tweet that starts with a RT).
 We can run a Tweets vs. retweets (as a graph?)

 Lab Tasks
 _ View JSONL in https://codebeautify.org/jsonviewer again
-- Twarc1 vs twarc2 utilities
-  - You can pip install twarc2 utilities
-  - Upload twarc1 utilities from our setup or github

 - Start running utils:
   - Tweets vs. retweets